haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 A creature that has died can’t regain hit points until magic such as the revivify spell has restored it to life.
 Dropping to 0 Hit Points
 When you drop to 0 hit points, you either die outright or fall unconscious, as explained in the following sections.
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 97

 Instant Death
 Massive damage can kill you instantly.
 When damage reduces you to 0 hit points and there is damage remaining, you die if the remaining damage equals or exceeds your hit point maximum.